syafiq9326/syafiq9326/README.md

 ## Contributions
 ![Syafiq's GitHub stats](https://github-readme-stats.vercel.app/api?username=syafiq9326&show_icons=true&theme=radical)
-Give me awhile, I am gonna be commiting more to this Github than any of my personal relationships.
+<br/>Give me awhile, I am gonna be commiting more to this Github than any of my personal relationships.

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/syafiq9326)